Who we are & what we do

 A lot of our work is undertaken in partnership with Trusts, commissioning bodies, local authorities, faith communities, voluntary and private sector organisations and others including universities.
 This work seeks to enable a better experience and outcome for people of Caribbean or African descent locally and nationally.

-CAHN’s Health and Wellbeing provision are designed to improve health literacy of our community, provide culturally appropriate support, and shape health policy which positively impacts generations to come.
+CAHN’s Health and Wellbeing provision is designed to improve the health literacy of our community, provide culturally appropriate support, and shape health policy which positively impacts generations to come.

-We design and deliver innovative services and programs that directly address the unique health needs of our community.
+We design and deliver innovative services and programmes that directly address the unique health needs of our community.

 Our Community Empowerment and Advocacy arm drives the services and support we offer to individuals whose challenges stem from broader social factors influencing their lives.
 We empower individuals facing challenges like housing, welfare, strained family dynamics, legal, and immigration issues– all factors that can negatively impact physical and mental well-being.